Siddhaflower2

 About

-In 2011 Wilkinson has served as a consultant to Bonhams Asian Art department and has helped to develop sales of Indian, Himalayan & Southeast Asian Art in New York, where new records have been established for Indian artists Bagta for $302,000 and Tara for $192,000 and Thai sculpture, a Mon-Dvaravati 'Eilenberg' Buddha for $673,000.
-In 2014 a new record was estbalished for a 16th century Tibetan Mandala for $929,000 and Wilkinson is credited with the rediscovered two spectacular works by the modern Indian artist, V.S.
-Gaitonde, that sold for $1,685,000 and $1,085,000.
+In 2012 Wilkinson established Bonhams Indian, Himalayan, and Southeast Asian Art department in New York, developing sales that achieved new records for Indian artists Bagta ($302,000) and Tara ($192,000), Thai sculpture, a Mon-Dvaravati 'Eilenberg' Buddha ($673,000) and a 16th century Tibetan Mandala ($929,000).
+He is also credited with the rediscovery of two spectacular works by the modern Indian artist V.S.
+Gaitonde, which sold for $1,685,000 and $1,085,000.

-Prior to 2003, Wilkinson was Worldwide Head of Indian, Himalayan and Southeast Asian Art at Sotheby’s, New York.
-During his tenure (2000 to 2003), he coordinated and conducted numerous auctions.
-These sales included important ancient religious sculpture, painting and related decorative arts from Afghanistan, Pakistan, Tibet, Nepal, Mongolia, Indian, Sri Lanka, Burma, Thailand, Laos, Cambodia, Vietnam and Indonesia.
-The auctions also included sections of modern and contemporary Indian painting.
-Notable sales included a single-owner sale of Contemporary Indian Painting from the Davida and Chester Herwitz Collection establishing a world record sale total for the category.
-Two other world record sale totals were established consecutively for traditional Indian paintings from the Gloria Katz and Willard Huyck Collection in March 2003, and the Paul F. Walter Collection in November 2003.
-Several record prices were established for various schools of painting in each sale.
-The discovery and subsequent sale of a Gandharan Buddha for $669,000 from the Charterhouse School, England, established a world record price for Gandharan art in September 2002.
-Another discovery resulted in the identification and sale of an extremely rare 12th century Dali Kingdom gilt copper alloy figure of Avalokitesvara for a record $368,750.
-Wilkinson was also responsible for all related appraisals worldwide for; auction; insurance; fair market valuations at Sotheby’s, Inc.
+From 2000 through 2003 Wilkinson was Worldwide Head of Indian, Himalayan and Southeast Asian Art, Sotheby's, New York.
+During his tenure he coordinated and conducted numerous auctions spanning ancient religious sculpture, painting and decorative arts from Afghanistan, Pakistan, Tibet, Nepal, Mongolia, India, Sri Lanka, Burma, Thailand, Laos, Cambodia, Vietnam and Indonesia, as well as modern and contemporary Indian painting.
+Notable sales included a single-owner sale of Contemporary Indian Painting from the Davida and Chester Herwitz Collection, establishing a world record sale total for the category.
+Two further consecutive world record sale totals were established for traditional Indian paintings from the Gloria Katz and Willard Huyck Collection (March 2003) and the Paul F. Walter Collection (November 2003).
+The discovery and sale of a Gandharan Buddha from Charterhouse School, England, established a world record price for Gandharan art at $669,000 (September 2002), and the identification and sale of an extremely rare 12th century Dali Kingdom gilt copper alloy figure of Avalokitesvara realised a record $368,750.
+Wilkinson was also responsible for all related appraisals worldwide, auction, insurance and fair market valuations at Sotheby's.
+In 1999 Wilkinson worked as a Consultant and Department Specialist of Oceanic Art within the African and Oceanic Art Department at Sotheby's, New York, and also consulted with and catalogued for the English Furniture Department.